ricardoevvargas/data-articles-3w-dataset/2.0.0/DATA_ARTICLE.md

 > 💡 We recommend the Abstract should not exceed 170 words.
 It should not include references and should succinctly describe the data and how it may be used but should not make any claims regarding new scientific findings.
 We recommend URLs for download, or other details on dataset access, are not included.
 Please do not use sub-headings to break the Abstract into sections.

 In the oil industry, undesirable events in oil wells can cause economic damage, environmental accidents, and human casualties.
 Artificial Intelligence and Machine Learning based solutions for Early Detection of such events have proven valuable for diverse applications across industries.
 In 2019, recognizing the importance and the lack of public datasets related to undesirable events in oil wells, Petrobras developed and publicly released the first version of the 3W Dataset, which is basically a set of Multivariate Time Series labeled by experts.
-Since then, the 3W Dataset has been developed by Petrobras and has become a foundational reference for numerous works in the field.
+Since then, the 3W Dataset has been developed collaboratively and has become a foundational reference for numerous works in the field.
 This data article describes the current publicly available version of the 3W Dataset, which contains structural modifications and additional labeled data.
 The detailed description provided encourages and supports the 3W Community and new 3W users to improve previous published results and to develop new robust methodologies, digital products and services capable of detecting undesirable events in oil wells with enough anticipation to enable corrective or mitigating actions.

 ### Background & Summary ⁉️